Sandhiyaa14/Student-management-system---database/README.md

 Query: Retrieve all instructor details.

 Q4: List All Courses
-Query: Retrieve all course details along with the instructor name.
+Query: Retrieve all course details along with the instructor id.

 Q5: List All Enrollments
 Query: Retrieve all student enrollments in courses.